 Anything else you want to mention?

-If you like my work, read my blog posts, join the LibreOffice design IRC channel on Freenode (#libreoffice-design) or become a Patreon.
+If you like my work, read my blog posts, join the LibreOffice design IRC channel (#libreoffice-design) or become a Patreon.

 A big thanks to Andreas for his great work.
 As mentioned, LibreOffice users can try out the Notebookbar today, and give feedback to our design community, so that we can improve it further and make it available as a standard (optional) feature in the future!